Tga71/ConanBazelExample/README.md

-An experiment aiming to be build similarily to (https://github.com/Moxibyte/MoxPP), but using Bazel
+An experiment aiming to be build similarly to (https://github.com/Moxibyte/MoxPP), but using Bazel

 ## Prerequisites